sepla/ownsafe/README.md

   OwnSafe is an open source password manager for your own linux server.
 It can be used both in the browser and as an smartphone app (ANDROID).

-  This application works very fine on a Raspberry Pi (or every other linux server) and have to be intergrated into a LAMP environment (LINUX Apache MySQL PHP or all other varieties like XAMPP).
+    - This application works very fine on a Raspberry Pi (or every other linux server)
     - All the encryption/decryption of the data records is handled on client side (app)
     - All entries are transmitted encrypted form/to the server
     - The symmetric key for encrypting/decrypting your entries is generated every time anew using your credentials and is never stored permanently on any system